 |Clinical objectives||Quantify patient preferences for pharmaceutical treatments for chronic moderate-to-severe musculoskeletal pain associated with osteoarthritis (OA) and chronic low back pain (CLBP).

-Understand patients’ preferences for, and potential trade-offs among, treatment attributes that are most relevant to them and that correspond to existing and future treatment options
+Understand patients’ preferences for, and potential trade-offs among, treatment attributes that are most relevant to them and that correspond to existing and potential alternative treatment options

 |Patients from||Patients recruited from US and UK online panels maintained by a company called Dynata.